-As staff is assigned, brief them on the situation and supervise their activities, assign them as needed.
-Coordinate Search & Rescue operations.
-Appoint S&R Team Leader to direct their operations if necessary.
+As staff is assigned, brief them on the situation and supervise their activities, their operations if necessary.
+As information is received from operations staff, pass it on to Situation Analysis and/or the Incident Commander.

 If additional supplies or staff is needed for the Operations Section, notify Logistics.
-When additional staff arrive, brief them on the situation, and
+When additional staff arrive, brief them on the situation, and assign them as needed.